KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 and **Khaon** emerges from the stillness of **Aion**.

 Together, they are the first resonance —
-unity rendered into polarity-distinct expression.
+coherence rendered into polarity-distinct expression.

-**Zenon** contains them both.
+**Zenon** is that by which
+both become conceivable.
 Not as a vessel,
 not as a field,
 but as that which precedes the notion of containment itself.